andreacasalino/Gaussian-Mixture-Model/README.md

 This library uses [**Eigen**](https://gitlab.com/libeigen/eigen) as internal linear algebra engine.
 **Eigen** is by default [fetched](https://cmake.org/cmake/help/latest/module/FetchContent.html) and copied by **CMake** from the latest version on the official **Eigen** repository.
 However, you can also use a local version, by [setting](https://www.youtube.com/watch?v=LxHV-KNEG3k&t=1s) the **CMake** option **EIGEN_INSTALL_FOLDER** equal to the root folder storing the local **Eigen** you want to use.

+If you have found this library useful, take the time to leave a star ;)